CUTR-at-USF/gtfs-realtime-validator/ADDING_NEW_RULES.md

 # Adding new rules

 We will want to add new rules to this validator as the [GTFS-realtime spec](https://github.com/google/transit/tree/master/gtfs-realtime) and the surrounding applications and tools change.
-This page outlines the process of adding new rules to this tool
+This page outlines the process of adding new rules to this tool.

 ### 0. Prepare for implementation